scala/docs.scala-lang/tutorials/FAQ/yield.md

 ------------------------------

-Scala's "for comprehensions" are syntactic sugar for composition of multiple operations with `map`, `flatMap` and `filter`.
-Or `foreach`.
+Scala's "for comprehensions" are syntactic sugar for composition of multiple operations with `foreach`, `map`, `flatMap`, `filter` or `withFilter`.
 Scala actually translates a for-expression into calls to those methods, so any class providing them, or a subset of them, can be used with for comprehensions.

 First, let's talk about the translations.
 There are very simple rules: